Mobility, Specialisations & Degrees

 All students of MARIHE will have the same mobility track in the first two semesters:

-- 1st Semester: Danube University Krems / Austria
+- 1st Semester: University for Continuing Education Krems / Austria

 - 2nd Semester: University of Tampere / Finland